S-Lowes/Code-Institute-MS3/README.md

 - The website allows the user to find and read recipes created by themselves or by other users.
 - The website is responsive across different devices.
 - Navigation bar is responsive and condenses into a icon on smaller devices.
-- Users recipes act in a similar way to a hero image in enticing users to the website.
+- User's recipes act in a similar way to a hero image in enticing users to the website.
 - It is easy to create recipes via the dynamic form.
-- The same form is used to edit the recipes making this is very simple.
+- The same form is used to edit the recipes making this very simple.
 - Footer contains links to social media websites that open in a new tab.
 - Registration is simple and the acceptable formats for password and username is explained.
-- Confermation messages appear after completing actions such as registering, logging in, editing & creating a recipe.
+- Confirmation messages appear after completing actions such as registering, logging in, editing & creating a recipe.

 ## Data Schema

 ![Data Scheme](documentation/images/db_diagram.png)

 MongoDB was used to host the database.
-Ingredients, Amount and measure were originally going to kept in the same array.
+Ingredients, Amount and Measure were originally going to kept in the same array.
 However, after speaking with tutor support I was persuaded away from this.
 I combine these arrays with pythons Zip function and then display this within cook.html.
 I opted to use an image URL after receiving an email from Student Care suggesting I do so.

 ## Taking The Project Further (Additional Features)

 Due to the nature of this project it feels like I could endlessly continue adding features.
-But If I were taking it further these are some features I believe would the website would benefit from:
+But If I were taking it further these are some features I believe the webstie would benefit from:
 - I would want to take a closer look at how users navigate the creation form.
 (Tab)
 - Allow users to delete particular form inputs rather than always the last one they added.
 - Allow users to add input fields at any point in the form (drag and drop)